nodejs/node/doc/api/dns.md

 <!-- source_link=lib/dns.js -->

-The `dns` module enables name resolution.
+The `node:dns` module enables name resolution.
 For example, use it to look up IP addresses of host names.

 Although named for the [Domain Name System (DNS)][], it does not always use the